aarvijha/BitFlow/README.md

 ### Full Featured (Fancy) Frontend

-* Run it with Node.js:
+* Run it (by clicking on this file), but you must have Node.js:

   ```bash
   run_frontend.bat